 For more information about becoming a vet, visit www.walksoflife.org.uk.
 If you are interested in veterinary nursing, look at the website of the British Veterinary Nursing Association.
 All practising vets in the United Kingdom are members of the Royal College of Veterinary Surgeons, which is our national regulatory body.
 Follow this link for career and training information for veterinary surgery and veterinary nursing.

 There are seven Veterinary Schools in the UK awarding degree qualifications in Veterinary Medicine.
-David & Carole Clarke, Sarah Colegrave and Judy Mosedale qualified from the University of Cambridge Veterinary School.
-Michael Morter and Jess Clemo qualified from the Royal Veterinary College, London.
-The other UK veterinary schools are Liverpool, Edinburgh, Glasgow, Bristol and Nottingham.
+Sarah Colegrave and Judy Mosedale and qualified from the University of Cambridge Veterinary School.
+Michael Morter, Jess Clemo, Nicholas Clarke and Rosanna Hancock qualified from the Royal Veterinary College, London.
+Emma Dobson qualified from the University of Nottigham Veterinary School and Chiew Ting Ng qualified from the University of Edinburgh Veterinary School.
+The other UK veterinary schools are Liverpool, Glasgow and Bristol